Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Blue = Water

-The man wielding the swords has on a red outfit with a green tunic over it.
-He has fire and earth on his side, but no air or water.
+The man wielding the swords wears a red outfit with a green tunic.
+He has fire and earth on his side but no air or water.
 This means he has the willpower to do whatever he wants, but he isn't using his brain to think things through.